WAM2layers/WAM2layers/docs/userguide/input.md

 * **Tracking region**

-    In addition to the time-dependent forcing data, WAM2layers also needs a netcdf-file containing a variable called `tagging_region`, with values between 0 and 1.
-It must have the same lat/lon coordinates as the other input data.
-This file is used to define the tagging region from where to track moisture.
+    In addition to the time-dependent forcing data, WAM2layers also needs a tagging region.
+This is used to define the tagging region from where to track moisture.
+    The region can be described by a netCDF file, shapefile, or simple bounding box.
+For more info see [the configuration section](./config.html#wam2layers.config.Config.tagging_region).

 At this stage, the format of the data is not very strict yet.
 In the [pre-processing step](./preprocess) we make sure that the data is ready for